Lovespirals: History

 Lovespirals fourth album, Future Past, was officially released on January 1, 2010, though the band offered the album in digipak CD format on their own webstore as early as November 16, 2009.
 The album's first single, "Shine," received the GarageBand Reviewer's Pick Award for Best Female Vocals and the Track of the Day Award for the alternative pop genre.
 Various songs from the album received airplay from Groovera, Soma FM, the Properly Chilled show on WXGR FM and WSUM.
 Two cuts from the album, "Love" and "Feel So Good," were re-released in 2010 and 2011, respectively, in the form of extended singles featuring remixes by musical collaborators including Lum's former Projekt Records labelmate, Soul Whirling Somewhere, and Bee's future collaborator, Falling You.
 The Feel So Good EP was the result of a remix contest hosted by Sony Acid Planet, in which Swiss producer, Yumenomado, won a copy of ACID Pro, 5 ACID loop libraries, and Lovespirals CD discography, in addition to the EP placement.

 The duo's fifth full-length outing took considerably longer to come to fruition than previous albums, though the band was still releasing music during the 8-year gap.
 Life Goes On, released November 2, 2018, features 2 singles (plus a third b-side) that had been released exclusively via Bandcamp.
 "Brother Against Brother" was released on March 8, 2014, along with its b-side, "Breath of Life."
 Music videos for each song were also included in this digital single, and these appeared on the band's YouTube page, as well.
 The latter track had originally been composed as a soundtrack piece for an independent documentary of the same name, though the version included on the album is an updated recording.
 Their next single, "Heartstrings," was released in the same digital single with video fashion, though this time the Bandcamp exclusive included an earlier version of the song from 2005 as the b-side.
 Also released during this interim, though not included on the album, was an original holiday song, "Happy Holidays," recorded for the 2012 Projekt Records compilation, Ornamental.
 The duo re-released it 4 years later on their Bandcamp page, along with the original 2010 recording by vocalist, Anji Bee.
 Echoes (radio program) has shown support for the album, particularly the song, "Foolish Heart," which appeared on episodes 1849B, 1851C, and 1901D.

 Lovespirals' music has been featured internationally on network television and cable shows and stations including The Oprah Winfrey Show, The Martha Stewart Show, E!'s Gastineau Girls, VH1, MTV, and Logo.

+Since 2024 Lovespirals (Ryan Lum and Anji Bee) morphed into Love Spirals Downwards, continued releasing music under "Lovespirals Downwards" moniker.